Issues of Concern

-Gastrointestinal System: Although the chance of significant morbidity and mortality occurring as a result of aspiration in children is very low, it is nonetheless an essential factor in pre-anesthetic evaluation.
-Pediatric patients with a history of gastroesophageal reflux are at higher risk for aspirations.
-Othe patients at greater risk for aspiration include those with a history of trachea-esophageal fistula repair, developmental delay, history of a narrow airway, esophagitis, history of spitting after eating, and frequent lower respiratory tract infections.
+Although the chance of significant morbidity and mortality occurring as a result of aspiration in children is very low, it is nonetheless an essential factor in pre-anesthetic evaluation.
+Pediatric patients with a history of gastroesophageal reflux are at higher risk for aspiration.
+Other patients at greater risk for aspiration include those with a history of trachea-esophageal fistula repair, developmental delay, history of a narrow airway, esophagitis, history of spitting after eating, and frequent lower respiratory tract infections.
 Some patients may escape the watchful eyes of parents and eat before the procedure and against medical advice.
-Some parents have fed their child food out of concern.
-Children who are high risk for aspirations must be managed as if they have a full stomach, with all precautions taken.
+Some parents have fed their children food out of concern.
+Children at high risk for aspirations must be managed as if they have a full stomach, with all precautions taken.

-Drug Abuse and Cigarette Smoking: Drug abuse is on the rise in the United States (US).
+Drug use is on the rise in the United States (US).
 Early exposure use may place a child at higher risk for escalating future drug use.
 Children that smoke tobacco or drink alcohol are up to 65 times more likely to use marijuana than children who never smoked or drank.
-Furthermore, children who used marijuana were 104 times as likely to use cocaine compared with their peers who never used marijuana.
+Furthermore, children who used marijuana were 104 times more likely to use cocaine than their peers who never used marijuana.
 As such, it is essential that we develop improved methods to communicate with children and adolescents concerning the risks associated with making poor decisions.
-Acute and chronic exposure to substances of abuse, including cocaine, marijuana, alcohol, amphetamine, and marijuana, can have significant physiological effects on pediatric and adult.
+Acute and chronic exposure to substances of recreational use, including cocaine, marijuana, alcohol, amphetamine, and marijuana, can have significant physiological effects on pediatrics and adult.
 Cocaine use may lead to myocardial ischemia and infarction by causing increased myocardial demand, accelerated atherosclerosis, thrombus formation, enhanced platelet aggregation, among other cardiac and pulmonary pathologies.
 These patients may present to the OR in an acutely intoxicated state with significant cardiopulmonary dysfunction.
 General and hemodynamic stabilization is critical in these patients.
 Heart rate, blood pressure, and myocardial status must be optimized and stabilized.

 Children exposed to passive smoke are known to be at increased risk of developing asthma, eczema, middle-ear infections, dental caries, and hay fever, among other clinical conditions.
 A thorough assessment of a pediatric patient’s smoke exposure is critical during preoperative management.
-The current incidence of children without asthma is 44%, which has declined from 57% in 1999 to 2010 period.
-Children who are exposed to cigarette smoking have a higher incidence of respiratory complications, such as laryngospasm, bronchospasm, severe cough and stridor, and airway obstruction in the postoperative period.
+The current incidence of children without asthma is 44%, declining from 57% in 1999 to 2010.
+Children exposed to cigarette smoking have a higher incidence of respiratory complications, such as laryngospasm, bronchospasm, severe cough and stridor, and airway obstruction in the postoperative period.

 For most children, a hospital visit is synonymous with parental or familial separation, physical and psychological pain, needles, and fear of disfigurement.
 The resulting anxiety can vary in severity, and anesthesiologists must evaluate each child and family for the extent and severity of this anxiety.
 Management of preoperative anxiety varies concerning center-specific practices and local culture.
 There is no single algorithm to help with this challenge.
 It is essential to consider not only the medication but also the indication, route of administration, surgical procedure, family wishes, the child’s developmental stage, and the local hospital culture and pharmacologic plans are put in place.